-Each type of proceeding includes its own standards.
-A registered trademark carries certain legal presumptions that are not yet associated with a pending application.
-For example, a registered trademark is presumed valid and protectable, meaning that the owner has the exclusive right to use the trademark nationwide in connection with the goods and services covered in the registration.
+A registered trademark carries certain legal presumptions that do not yet apply to a pending application.
+For example, a registered trademark is presumed valid and protectable.
+This means that the registration owner has the exclusive right to use the trademark nationwide in connection with the goods or services covered in the registration.

 A registration also carries the legal presumption that ownership of the mark belongs to the registration owner, i.e., the registrant.
-In seeking to cancel a trademark registration, a third party (known as the Petitioner) must overcome such legal presumptions that do not attach to an unregistered mark or a pending application.
+In seeking to cancel a trademark registration, a third party (known as the Petitioner) must overcome such legal presumptions that would not attach to a pending trademark application.

 Just as there may be advantages for a plaintiff in an opposition or cancellation proceeding, there may also be advantages for the defendant in each type of action.
 In an opposition involving a pending application, for example, the applicant may have opportunities to remedy certain defects which would not be available to a registrant in a cancellation.

 When a third party seeks to oppose a trademark application, the applicant may have certain options that would facilitate an early settlement with the opposer.
-For example, an applicant can amend the identification of goods/services by deleting certain products or including exclusionary language to reduce likelihood of confusion.
+For example, the applicant can amend the identification of goods/services by deleting certain products or including exclusionary language to reduce likelihood of confusion.

 Since these proceedings can become quite expensive in a short amount of time, a TTAB defendant may be tempted to simply forfeit the case without putting up a fight.
 It would be prudent, however, to consider how a decision in the TTAB proceeding may come back later to bite you (legalese: any potential legal preclusive effects or estoppel of such a surrender).